SandraBotica/Module-18-Challenge/citibike_write_up.md

  - Few rides between 12pm to 5am.

  - Tuesday and Wednesday, followed by Thursday and Monday have highest number of rides.
  - Saturday and Sunday have less rides and more occur later in the day, especially during Summer and Autumn.
-Again, keep in mind this analysis was originally done over 2 year's, hence reference to summer.

  - 11pm-4am more rides Sat/Sun.
  - 5-9am more rides Mon-Fri.